 Optimising your estate agent marketing to get more revenue for your estate or letting agency is what it’s all about.
-Of course you do this by getting more property sellers & landlords on your books.
+It’s vital to get more property sellers & landlords on your books.

 To get new leads, your estate agency’s marketing needs to be effective.
-Getting in front of leads, developing your brand and using the right promotion channels are key.
+Getting in front of leads, developing your brand and using the right promotional channels are key.

 Below are 13 easy methods (well, most of them are) to improve your estate agency’s marketing to boost lead generation & conversions.